GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

     certutil -f -dspublish certfile3.cer subca
     certutil -f -dspublish certfile4.cer NTAuthca
     ```
+    Note that you will need to run the `certutl ... subca` command for every certificate between the leaf's issuer and the root CA.  In our illustration above, there are 3 SubCAs, one of which represents the issuer, `NTAuthca`.

 1. Run the following PowerShell commands on the domain controller: